mikenguyen13/data_analysis/springer/README.md

 **Keyword phrases must each begin with a capital letter.** All eleven chapters were lowercase throughout and have been corrected.

-**The keyword count is unresolved.** The email asks for 5 to 10 per chapter.
-The published guidelines say "we allow three to six keywords per chapter".
-The chapters carry 8 or 9, which satisfies the email and exceeds the guidelines.
-Rather than guess, the question has gone back to production.
-If the answer is three to six, every chapter needs trimming.
+**The keyword count conflicted, and no longer needs resolving.** The email asks for 5 to 10 per chapter, the published guidelines say "we allow three to six".
+The chapters carried 8 or 9, which satisfied the email and exceeded the guidelines.
+Every chapter now carries exactly **six**, which satisfies both at once, so the question does not have to be settled before delivery.
+Each list keeps the terms most distinctive to its chapter.

 **References belong at the end of each chapter, not in the back matter.** The guidelines are explicit that this is what makes citation linking work on SpringerLink.

-The build produces a single consolidated bibliography and no chapter carries a reference list of its own.
-This is the one structural requirement the volume does not currently meet.
-Fixing it changes how the volume is generated, and the right fix depends on whether production takes the `.tex` as delivered or recasts it into their own template, so the question has gone back to them as well.
+Half fixed. `bs4_book` defaults `split_bib` to `FALSE`, which is why the volume was producing a single consolidated bibliography; `gitbook` defaults it to `TRUE`.
+The fork's `_output.yml` now sets `split_bib: true`, so the HTML edition carries references at the end of every chapter.

+The LaTeX deliverable still emits one `\bibliography` at the end. `pdf_book` has no `split_bib` argument, and per-chapter bibliographies in LaTeX need `chapterbib` or `bibunits` over a document structured as `\include`d chapters, which is not how bookdown assembles the `.tex`.
+Since Springer's own monograph template handles per-chapter references natively, the right fix depends on whether production recasts the manuscript into that template or takes the `.tex` as delivered.
+That question is with them.

 Two further points from the guidelines, neither of them a problem.
 There is **no limit on heading depth**, only a rule against skipping levels, so the four-deep subsections in